European Commission (H2020)

 Byrne House 13

 I am on research leave until December 2018 but mostly in Exeter.
 If you wish a personal meeting, don't hesitate to contact me via email in order to arrange one.

 Areas of Expertise:

-I am a philosopher and also trained as a sociologist.
-My current research is focussed on the politics of life science governance, concepts of identity, and clinical translation in and regulation of biomedicine.
-The main theoretical themes are the interrelationships between knowledge, power, institutions and people.
+I am a philosopher, also trained as a sociologist.
+My current research is focussed on the politics of life science governance, concepts of identity, and clinical translation, and the regulation of biomedicine.
+Main theoretical themes are the interrelationships between knowledge, power, institutions, individuals, values and justifications.